wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/_pages/dependencies.rst

   pipenv install --deploy

-This command will fail if ``Pipfile.lock`` is missing or incorrect.
+This command will fail if ``Pipfile.lock`` is missing, outdated or incorrect.

 Activating virtualenv